What Causes Breastfeeding Problems?

 Essential Supplements For Breastfeeding Moms

-Note: I am going to give links to each product in my Health Shoppe, so you can see which brand I recommend and why – but it’s probably best to get them at your local health store so you can avoid the shipping cost.
+Note: I am going to give links to each product in my Health Shoppe, so you can see which brand I recommend and why – you can also order them in to your local health store.

 Here are the supplements I believe every mother should take during pregnancy (and ideally for three months prior to conception), for the duration of breastfeeding, and then for at least three months following weaning (to replenish your own body stores and health):